A Large Collection of Real-world Pediatric Sleep Studies: Technical Validation

 \subsection{Validation of de-identification procedure}

 After EDF files were de-identified, we performed several validation steps to confirm that the data matched the original EDF+ export.
 We loaded all channels from both the de-identified EDF file and the original EDF+ export and confirmed that all signal channels matched.
-We then confirmed that no more than 15 percent of the annotations had been changed between the files due to the de-identification step.
 Finally, all files included in the data set have been read by Python MNE through this validation procedure and any files with read errors were not included in the data set.